 Modern facilities and advanced equipment help our orthopedic experts test, diagnose and treat all types of injuries, movement challenges and musculoskeletal conditions in children and young adults.

 Outpatient clinics: Our outpatient clinics include exam rooms, consult rooms and X-ray imaging suites at many of our locations in the Denver Metro area and in Colorado Springs, and we offer orthopedic clinics at all Children’s Colorado locations.
-With everything we need all in one place, we’re able to streamline patient appointments and save your family time.
+With everything we need all in one place, we’re able to streamline appointments and save your family time.

 Children's Hospital Colorado partners with NRC Health to gather star ratings and reviews from patients, residents and family survey data.